As rumours surround GTA 6’s announcement gain steam, we’ve started imagining where the next instalment in the Grand Theft Auto series could be set.

-I’m a huge fan of Grand Theft Auto; I remember playing the demo for the original GTA on the PlayStation with my best friend after school.
-We’d replay that 5-minute demo until it started getting dark.
+I’m a huge fan of the Grand Theft Auto franchise.
+I remember playing the demo for the original GTA on the original PlayStation with my best friend after school.
+We’d replay that 5-minute demo endlessly from when we’d get in from school until it started getting dark.

 GTA has revisited Liberty City and San Andreas, but London remains an important part of the GTA history that remains untouched.
 London was used as the location of 1999’s Grand Theft Auto: London 1969, an expansion to the original GTA.